5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 ## Method 1: Force-Enable WiFi-Patching in OpenCore Legacy Patcher

 ### 1. Prerequisites
-The following steps are requireded after a clean install of macOS Sonoma (Tested on beta 5)
+The following prerequisites have to be met in orderto get "Modern" and "Legacy" wireless working in macOS Sonoma (tested on beta 5):

 1. If your system is unsupported by macOS Ventura and newer (everything prior to 7th Gen Intel Kaby Lake), you need to prepare your Config and EFI first by following a [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family.
 2. Connect your system via Ethernet to access the internet.
 Should be obvious since WiFi doesn't work at this stage…